SEFI2/text-to-video-bot-python/README.md

 # Text To Video Script
 Text To Video Script To generate short form videos for TikTok and YouTube Shorts.

+It generates audio using AWS Polly and Subtitles with the moviepy.
+Story is generated with ChatGPT prompts

 # Demo
 ![Alt text](Gotham.png)